mark-rand/message_board/README.md

 * Clean up any sessions which are unused after a certain period of time
   * Better still - it should be stateless as the sessions won't be preserved over threads
 * Add more colours - initially I decided just to use some basic colours but will try to add support for more colours depending on memory limitations
+* More accented characters / special characters in fonts
 * Being able to overlay content onto a "background" which could ultimately be animated
 * Animated sprites - I want to be able to define multiple values for each pixel which can be rotated so that there is some form of animation
 * Improved fonts